Listen to an audio file of this tool.

 - When your teen comes to you with an interpersonal problem whether it involves a friend or a teacher, reflect back feelings.
 Ask what choices your teen might have in communicating with this other person.
 Perhaps offer supportive language that will help them broach the topic.
 Then, show your confidence that they can manage their own communications and work through their own problems.

 - Offer conversation starters like “I-messages” to communicate needs in ways that do not place blame or harm anyone.
 For example, “I feel uncomfortable when you ask me to drink, because I don’t want to.”

-- Social pressure can be one of the strongest forces we face in our lives.
-Not only do our teens lack experience in dealing with that kind of pressure, those pressures can also offer high level risks that either look appealing, or terrifying, or both.
-Teens are in the process of defining their identity for themselves which includes what they believe is right and wrong.
-Though adults have faced friends offering them dangerous substances before, our teens are encountering these challenges for the very first time (without wanting to appear that they are facing “first times”).
-Offering teens practice in the safety of your supportive home can mean the difference between a teen who will feel prepared when challenged or caught unaware.
+- Social pressure can be one of the strongest forces a teen faces in their lives.
+Not only does your teen lack experience in dealing with this kind of pressure, these pressures can also offer high level risks that either look appealing, or terrifying, or both.
+Teens are in the process of defining their identity for themselves, which includes what they believe is right and wrong.
+Though adults have faced friends offering them dangerous substances before, teens are encountering these challenges for the very first time (without wanting to appear that they are facing “first times”).
+Offering your teen practice in the safety of your supportive home can mean the difference between a teen who will feel prepared when challenged or caught unaware.